Start date: 16 October 2023

 Schedule

-Week 2: Analysis and design of single stage and differential amplifiers and OTA
+Weeks 6-7: Analysis and design of single stage amplifiers

-Week 5: Noise analysis, analog IC layout, component matching techniques
+Weeks 12-13: Noise analysis, analog IC layout & matching techniques

 Trainer Profile